 Or are you someone who thinks “Candy Crush Saga” describes the aftermath of a sugar binge?

 I was in the latter category until a few short weeks ago.

-Then I read an article about how Candy Crush Saga is one of the most popular video games out there.
+Then I read an article about how Candy Crush Saga is the most popular video game out there.

 The article talked about how people everywhere are matching up little candies on their phones and mobile devices, partaking in the mania that is Candy Crush.

 It’s sweeping the nation!
 You have to check it out!

 Even though I’m not much of a video game person, I installed the little sucker on my phone and gave it a whirl.

 The basic concept of the game is that you move little candies around the board in order to match three in a row.
 When you get three in a row, you get points, more candies come on the board, the skies part and everything is groovy.